micropython/micropython/docs/reference/speed_python.rst

 Floating Point
 ~~~~~~~~~~~~~~

-For the most speed critical sections of code it is worth noting that performing
-any kind of floating point operation involves heap allocation.
-Where possible use
+Some MicroPython ports allocate floating point numbers on heap.
+Some other ports
+may lack dedicated floating-point coprocessor, and perform arithmetic operations
+on them in "software" at considerably lower speed than on integers.
+Where
-integer operations and restrict the use of floating point to sections of the code
+performance is important, use integer operations and restrict the use of floating
-where performance is not paramount.
+point to sections of the code where performance is not paramount.
+For example,
+capture ADC readings as integers values to an array in one quick go, and only then
+convert them to floating-point numbers for signal processing.

 Arrays
 ~~~~~~